NASA-AMMOS/Landform/Web/README.md

 ## Tiling Worker
 In order to run projects you will also need at least one running tiling worker connected to the same AWS venue.
 For development one option is to run the tiling worker locally:
 1. `npm run show-config` - the server will connect to live AWS services for that venue
-2. `npm run start-worker` or `npm run start-worker -- venue-name` to use a different venue.
+2. `npm run worker` or `npm run worker -- venue-name` to use a different venue.

 For production or integration testing the worker is [deployed to an EC2 autoscale group](#deploy-worker-to-ec2).